rlancer/gae-ayaml-env-generator/README.md

 # Usage

-Set your environment variables in GitLab, prefix an variable, you'd like to persist with "APP_"
+Set your environment variables in GitLab (or other system), prefix variables you'd like to persist in app.yaml with "APP_"

 ![Environment variables in GitLab](https://gitlab.com/collaborizm-community/gae-appyaml-env-generate/uploads/a490e948a1f26f08d6cf77e180b826c6/image.png)